Huanzhuo/huanzhuo.github.io/_pages/projects.md

                 <th scope="row">March 2017 to November 2020</th>
                 <td>Responsible for the BMBF funded project <a href="https://www.forschung-it-sicherheit-kommunikationssysteme.de/projekte/5gang">5Gang</a> on utilizing 5G in the industry, in cooperation with Ericsson, Robert Bosch GmbH, RWTH Aachen, and other key partners
                     <ul>
-                    <li>Coordinating with industrial partners, and communicating and reporting to Projektträger</li>
+                    <li>Coordinating with industrial partners, and communicating and reporting to Projektträger VDI/VDE</li>
                     <li>Presenting project results on international events, e.g., conferences and exhibitions</li>
                     <li>Managing research progress, research/student assistant</li>
                     <li>Organizing and participating in workshops</li>